Trial of Myanmar’s ousted leader Aung San Suu Kyi begins | The New Daily

 — Leong Wai Kit (@LeongWaiKitCNA) June 14, 2021

-Two of Monday’s cases were linked to the possession of the radios and one under the Natural Disaster Management Law for breaching coronavirus regulations while campaigning for the election she won last November.
+Two of Monday’s cases were linked to possessing radios and one under the Natural Disaster Management Law for breaching coronavirus regulations while campaigning for the election she won in November 2020.

 She also faces charges of incitement – with hearings set for Tuesday – and more serious charges of violating the Official Secrets Act and under the Anti-Corruption Law.

-Police Major Myint Naing took the stand against him and Ms Suu Kyi.
-Police Major Kyi Lin then testified in the cases over the radios.
+Police Major Myint Naing took the stand against him and Ms Suu Kyi and testified in the cases about the radios.

 Monday’s hearings lasted more than five hours.